 I had dinner at her parents-in-law’s place until 7:30pm and went back to the hotel to get changed for the party which was held at the same place at 8pm.

 I had no idea what it was going to be like.
 But that’s good.
-I just followed the flow.
+I just went with the flow.

 My friend wore a traditional Turkish dress.
 She greeted the guests and when almost everyone arrived, the dance started.